haider8645/kalman_filter_vehicle_location/README.md

 #### High Process Noise & Low Measurement Noise (Acceleration variance: 2 m/s2, Measurement variance: 1 m)

 Better tracking because the process noise is high.
-The process noise is high because of the choice of sinusoidal measurements which does not fit well with the choice of a linear process model (zero acceleration).
+The process noise is high because of the choice of sinusoidal measurements (non-linear) which does not fit well with the choice of a linear process model (zero acceleration).

 ![image](https://user-images.githubusercontent.com/23505408/209318082-f6019ccf-f3f6-4aaa-956a-cf0a8f3062b9.png)